 - Stop cleaning with the wrong tools.
 You shouldn’t use rough brushes or scrub pads when cleaning the frames.
 You can easily scratch the glass surface of the windows.
 Rather than this use a soft microfiber cloth and other proper window cleaning equipment mentioned above.

-Eco-friendly Window Cleaning – Health and Safety Tips
+Eco-friendly Window Cleaning Tips

 What is your window cleaning routine?
 Do you use synthetic products to keep your windows bright and shiny?
 If that’s the case, you have to get familiar with some hidden dangers connected to the most commonly used household window cleaners: